hazelcast/hazelcast/site/docs/api/data-structures.md

 implementation which allows implementation of _linearizable_ constructs such as:

-* A distributed and reentrant lock implementation, called `FencedLock`
+* A distributed and re-entrant lock implementation, called `FencedLock`
 * Distributed implementations of `AtomicLong`, `AtomicReference` `CountDownLatch`

 Hazelcast data-structures are in-memory, highly optimized and offer very